Autoratch/cpp-grader/README.md

 -Version 2: Generate testcase to test with correct code and your code

--Version 3: Let you set up the file names in text file (unreleased yet)
+-Version 3: Let you configure your file info in text file

 ## Developer
 Autoratch - Krittitee Ratchanan